muldjord/skyscraper/docs/USECASE.md

 ```
 $ Skyscraper -p snes -s thegamesdb
 ```
-For each of those two commands, all of the data that was gathered is now cached inside Skyscraper.
-For each game it will contain information from both of those sources.
+Each time you scrape your roms with a new scraping module, all of the data that was gathered will be cached inside Skyscraper's internal resource cache.
+The cache can contain one of each resource for each of the scraping modules.

 #### The game list generation phase
-And here comes the clever part.
 By having gathered data from both sources (`screenscraper` *and* `thegamesdb`) there's a good chance that you will get a complete result if the data from both is combined.
 And that's *exactly* what Skyscraper can do for you.
 ```
 $ Skyscraper -p snes
 ```